build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 ### 1.2 Do you need single or multiple AWS Accounts?

+Typically, a single account suffice the individual needs.

-There are many reasons why businesses would prefer multiple AWS accounts.
+However, there are many reasons why businesses would prefer multiple AWS accounts.
 You may want isolation between accounts.
 You may want control over security, and data access.
 Or you have different teams and business units and want to charge back to them for cloud spend.
 Or you want to keep your production and non-production workloads in different accounts.
 This can give you visibility on your development vs production spend.
+And with this strategy I have also found customers opting for [AWS Support charges](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidatedbilling-support.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) only for Production accounts.

+[AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) (formerly known as limits) are applied separately for each AWS Account, so you can always ensure your Production environment has the required quotas to scale.
+[AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq), which is a free AWS service, can help you manage multiple accounts in your organizations.
+While you can get separate account level bills, you can still get all your [bills consolidated](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidated-billing.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) to single payer, and combine usage across all accounts to share the volume pricing discounts, Savings plans and Reserved Instance discounts.
 Your multi-account strategy will help you set a good foundation on how you control cost.

-These reasons for multiple accounts are detailed in the AWS documentation - [do you need multiple AWS accounts](https://docs.aws.amazon.com/accounts/latest/reference/welcome-multiple-accounts.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq).
-Ensure that you use AWS Organizations, which is a free AWS service, to manage multiple accounts in your organizations.
+These reasons for multiple accounts are detailed in the AWS documentation - [do you need multiple AWS accounts](https://docs.aws.amazon.com/accounts/latest/reference/welcome-multiple-accounts.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [Why should I set up a multi-account AWS environment?](https://aws.amazon.com/organizations/getting-started/best-practices/).

 If you do not wish to create separate accounts, you should at the very least, ensure that you have a tagging strategy and some form of separation with VPCs and/or Regions: